 The ethical and societal questions surrounding the use of health data for research, innovation and care are a well-studied field of research.
 The rapid expansion in the digitisation of health data, and in how and where health data can be gathered and used, means these questions are even more urgent.

-Our work aims to address that gap by:
+Our report, The data will see you now, aims to address that gap by:

 - synthesising research literature to surface and address social and ethical questions raised by the datafication of health

 - convening experts from different fields to build foundations for future research